All finite lattices are stable matching lattices: Examples and discussions for Section

 The preference lists for the workers in $W''_{\beta}$ are given by

 For the firms $f\in F$, we first compute

 The choice functions can then be obtained following Definition~\ref{def:join_constraint_augmentation}.
 As an example, we consider $f=f_1,f_7$.
-Given a set $T$ of workers, the new choice function ${\mathcal C}''_{f_1}(T)$ for $f_1$ is given by the following process: \begin{enumerate}[i.] \item If $w_5\in T$, select $w_5$. \item Else, select $T\cap \{w_1,w_0\}$. \end{enumerate} This is equivalent to the preference list $P''_{f_1}$ given by
+Given a set $T$ of workers, the new choice function ${\mathcal C}''_{f_1}(T)$ for $f_1$ is the regular choice function given by the following process: \begin{enumerate}[i.] \item If $w_5\in T$, select $w_5$. \item Else, select $T\cap \{w_1,w_0\}$. \end{enumerate} This is equivalent to the preference list $P''_{f_1}$ given by